yabellini/docs.carpentries.org/topic_folders/instructor_training/email_templates_admin.md

 Congratulations on your institution’s
 [ new membership with The Carpentries / Carpentries membership renewal ].
 As a [silver/gold/platinum] member, you have a total of [ number ] seats in Instructor Training available to you.
-We’d like to get you set up for Instructor Training early in your membership year so that your new Instructors can productively build a Carpentries community at your institution.
+We would like to get you set up for Instructor Training early in your membership year so that your new Instructors can productively build a Carpentries community at your institution.